 You suspect that you are pretty awesome, but the idea of having your headshot taken makes you uncomfortable.
 You want to look good, maybe even cool.
 You want to look

 You understand the importance of the image you project.
 You know that getting that next client, that next job, that next huge account hangs on whether you look capable on your website.
-You realize that often you can tell a story, sell your capabilities, your confidence through your facial expressions alone, and you are more concerned about that than what clothes or jewelry you are wearing in the photograph.
+You realize that often you can tell a story, sell your capabilities and your confidence, through your facial expressions alone, and you are more concerned about that than what clothes or jewelry you are wearing in the photograph.
 You are very likely not a real estate agent.

 You don’t want someone who will point a camera that looks like something you recently gave away as a bar mitzvah gift at you and say “smile!”

 You have looked at my recent work, noticed the difference and said, “I want him to do that for me.”